How to Create Effective Survey Questions

 4. Timing is everything

-The closer to an interaction you can send the survey to a customer, the more likely you’re to get really useful insights on your operations.
-Emotional responses are at their highest, when they’ve just been had an experience with your brand.
+The closer to an interaction you can send the survey to a customer, the more likely you are to get really useful insights on your operations.
+Emotional responses are at their highest when they’ve just had an experience with your brand.
 Try to make sure that the last impression you make is the most positive one.

-The phenomena is also called the peak-end rule.
+The phenomenon is also called the peak-end rule.

 peak end rule affects customer experience